prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

 #### Step 2: Configure video parameters
 {:.no_toc}

-Using the `VideoParameters` you can customize the bid request for VideoAdUnit.
+Using the `VideoParameters` you can customize the bid request for a VideoAdUnit.

 #### placement
 {:.no_toc}